Auxiliary label: Usage

-Auxiliary labels placed on a prescription vial may be placed vertically, horizontally, or on the vial cap ("interactive placement").
-Placement of the label in an interactive manner where the patient must interact with it to open the vial is more likely to be noticed and comprehended by the patient.
-Both horizontal and interactive placement are superior to vertical placement, which may be due to the need to rotate the vial to read the information on the label.
+There is no standard for how to place auxiliary labels on a prescription, but they should be placed in a manner that they will be visible and intelligible in the normal course of medication usage.
+Auxiliary labels placed on a prescription vial may be placed vertically, horizontally, or on the vial cap, which is called "interactive placement".
+Placement of the label in an interactive manner where the patient must interact with it to open the vial increases the chance the label is noticed and considered by the patient.
+Both horizontal and interactive placement are superior to vertical placement, which is due to the need to rotate the vial to read the information on a vertically placed label.
 One study in 2007 found that 82% of prescriptions had auxiliary labels placed vertically, requiring the bottle to be tilted to read the text.
 The same study found a wide variation in coloring used on auxiliary labels from different pharmacies, and that between 8-25% of prescriptions filled had no warning labels at all.

 The use of auxiliary labels does not substitute for pharmacist consultation about medications, nor for any supplemental medication guides or handouts recommended or required to be distributed with a drug.
 Auxiliary labels should only be used to remind or enhance instructions for use or warnings that have already been given by the pharmacist or doctor to the patient verbally.